 R23, R32, R125, R134a, R143a, R404A, R407A, R407C, R407F, R407H, R410A, R417A, R421A, R422D, R507

-R448A and R449A, while HFOs, do contain HFC components which will be impacted by the AIM Act.
+R448A and R449A are HFO blends that contain HFC components.
+Therefore, they are impacted by the AIM Act.

 Rely on A-Gas for Your HFCs

 A-Gas is a reclaimer first.
-As a modern reclaimer, we have invested heavily across the globe in innovative, world-class separation technology, which allows us to provide you with AHRI-certified reclaimed products.
+As a modern reclaimer, we have invested heavily across the globe in innovative, world-class separation technology, which allows us to provide you with reclaimed products that meet AHRI standards.